Picnics with stingrays on Moorea island in French Polynesia, South Pacific beaches.

 The South Pacific is etched into the traveler’s sub-conscious as a series of glorious, sunny, relaxed palm-fringed beaches surrounded by kaleidoscopic fish, soft coral, sensual girls and muscular, tattooed guys.

 And it was thus – in Gauguin’s time a hundred years ago, but that perfect combination of Polynesia assets is very difficult to find these days unless you have a big wad and jet into a five star bubble.
-Even then you’d be missing out on both real local culture and the thrill of discovering your own private little South Sea paradise.
+Even then you’d be missing out on both real local culture and the thrill of discovering your own private little South Pacific beaches paradise.

 South Pacific’s best scuba diving